EnlightenedCode/JIRA_Metric_App/README.md

 This app uses angularJS to make the Single Page application.
 It is also hosted on a node.js server.

+In order to run clone this repo and install node.js (http://nodejs.org/)

+once node is installed go to cmd prompt and go to the directory of the repo with server.js in it and type "node server.js"

+you should be able to bring up the app on localhost:3000 in your browser once this is done.

 * Author: Andrew Alanis 07/22/2014